samsoncs/milabowl/milabowl-astro/src/content/rules/rules.md

 Get **6.9** points if your team has the same FPL score as last gameweek.

 #### Gameweek Position (GW PS)
-Recieve points based on your position in Milabowl FPL league this season.
+Recieve points based on your position in the Milabowl FPL league this gameweek.
 The current implementation goes like this:
 - Group players by FPL gameweek score
 - Order groupings by ascending points
 - All players in first grouping (last place) receives **0** points
 - For each grouping, the points assigned increases by **0.5** points

 At the time of writing the league consists of 9 players, leaving a maximum potential of **4** points, if no players had the same FPL score.